eddow/webgpgpu/README.md

 `.infer({ [inferenceName]: inferedValues})` where the values is one inferred value or a 2-3-4-length array of such.
 Inferred values can be directly given as numbers if their value is known, or let `undefined` in order to have it inferred later.

-`.infer` can be called with an already-declared
+`.infer` can be called with an already-declared inference to force some values (the `undefined` values are ignored, but the dimension has to be the same as the previous declaration).

 ### Inference defaulting